AdobeDocs/experience-platform.en/help/privacy-service/api/privacy-jobs.md

 Using one of the `jobId` values returned in the previous step, you can retrieve information about that job, such as its current processing status.

-> **Important:** Data for previously created jobs is only available for retrieval within 30 days of the job's completion date.
+>[!IMPORTANT] Data for previously created jobs is only available for retrieval within 30 days of the job's completion date.

 **API format**